victor-explore/victor-explore.github.io/content/posts/PRNN/22 - SVM - dataset is not linearly separable.md

+---
-# Support vector machine(SVM) when data is not linearly separable
+title: "Support vector machine(SVM) when data is not linearly separable"
+date:
+draft: false
+description:
+tags: []
+categories: []
+author:
+toc:
+weight: 1
+---

 ## Dataset is not linearly separable
 Unlike the case when the dataset is linearly separable, we cannot find a hyperplane that separates the two classes of data points with zero training error.